 When shooting different angles, be sure to keep the camera straight.
-This will help avoid distortion that you’d later need to straighten in Lightroom or Photoshop.
+Doing so helps avoid distortion that you’d later need to straighten in Lightroom or Photoshop.
 You should use a sturdy tripod or adjust your live view settings to display virtual horizon (or virtual level).

 You’ll notice that if you point the camera ever-so-slightly up or down, the vertical lines start to slant.
 They’ll distort in one direction or the other.

-The ideal height for property photography will be at about 5 feet (152.5 cm).
+The ideal height for real estate photography will be at about 5 feet (152.5 cm).

 Each home is a bit different.
-But this is the general height that will look the most natural and feel balanced.
+But this is the overall height that will look the most natural and feel balanced.

 If you go too high up, you start to see too much ceiling and not enough of the liveable area.
-If you go too low, you start to see too much of the furniture and not enough of the actual room.
+If you go too low, you begin to see too much of the furniture and not enough of the actual room.

 How to Edit Real Estate Photography in Lightroom